netdata/go.d.plugin/modules/snmp/README.md

 ## Troubleshooting

-To troubleshoot issues with the `wmi` collector, run the `go.d.plugin` with the debug option enabled.
+To troubleshoot issues with the `snmp` collector, run the `go.d.plugin` with the debug option enabled.
 The output should give you clues as to why the collector isn't working.

 First, navigate to your plugins directory, usually at `/usr/libexec/netdata/plugins.d/`.
 If that's not the case on your